Ropes & Gray Advises HIV/AIDS Service Organizations in Merger

 The Ropes & Gray team used their expertise in not-for-profit law and governance, as well as experience navigating the health care regulatory approvals process for licensed entities, to advise both organizations in structuring this mutually beneficial transaction.

-The Ropes & Gray team was led by health care partner Brett Friedman and included health care associate Sarah Blumenthal (both of New York).
+The Ropes & Gray team included health care associate Sarah Blumenthal (New York).